-If you would like to switch from our plan to: his is what you should do: Another Medica ere health plan. • Enroll in the new Medicare health plan.
+If you would like to switch from our plan to: This is what you should do: Another Medicare health plan.
+Enroll in the new Medicare health plan.
 You will automatically be disenrolled from Blue Medicare Medical Only when your new plan's coverage begins.
-Original Medica separate Medica drug plan.
+Original Medicare with a separate Medicare prescription drug plan.
 Enroll in the new Medicare prescription drug plan.
 You will automatically be disenrolled from Blue Medicare Medical Only when your new plan's coverage begins.
-Original Medica separate Medica drug plan.
+Original Medicare without a separate Medicare prescription drug plan.
 Send us a written request to disenroll.
 Contact Customer Service if you need more information on how to do this.

-If you would like to switch from our plan to: You can also contact Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+You can also contact Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
 TTY users should call 1-877-486-2048.
 You will be disenrolled from Blue Medicare Medical Only when your coverage in Original Medicare begins.